The past few decades have seen dramatic improvements in the outlook for children diagnosed with cancer.

 Fifty years ago, three-quarters of children diagnosed with cancer died; today more than three-quarters survive:

 - A child who is still alive five years after diagnosis is generally considered to be cured but some children do relapse (and die) after five years.
-This means that the ten-year survival rate is slightly lower than the five-year rate (by up to 5%)
+This means that the ten-year survival rate is slightly lower than the five-year rate (by around 7%)

 Survival rates vary considerably between different types of childhood cancer and by age and gender (figures quoted below are five-year rates):

-- Survival from the eye cancer, retinoblastoma, has now reached 100%.
+- Childhood 5-year survival rate of retinoblastoma in England is 99%.
 Survival can be at the expense of losing an eye, or if not the eye, then the vision in the affected eye.
-Sometimes retinoblastoma is bilateral (both eyes) – and vision in both eyes may be lost
+Sometimes retinoblastoma is bilateral (both eyes) – and vision in both eyes may be lost.

 - Lymphomas have a high overall survival rate of 91%; within this, survival from Hodgkin lymphoma is 96%, and from non-Hodgkin lymphoma 88%